DiogoNeves/prisoners-dilemma/README.md

-# Prisoner's Dilemma Simulation Project
+# Prisoner's Dilemma Simulation

 ## Overview

 Welcome to the Prisoner's Dilemma Simulation Project!
 This is an open-source, experimental project aimed at exploring various strategies in the classic game theory puzzle known as the Prisoner's Dilemma.
-Our goal is to create a comprehensive simulation environment where multiple strategies can be tested, compared, and evolved over time.
+The goal is to create a comprehensive simulation environment where multiple strategies can be tested, compared, and evolved over time.

-The project is currently under development, and we're excited about its potential to provide insights into decision-making, strategy formulation, and game theory.
+The project is currently under development as a personal experiment.

 ## Current Features

 - **Simulation Engine:** A Python-based simulation engine that allows for pairwise Prisoner's Dilemma games.
-- **Strategy Implementation:** A variety of predefined strategies, including classic ones like Tit for Tat, Always Cooperate, and Always Defect.
+- **Strategy Implementation:** A variety of predefined strategies.
 - **Metrics and Analysis:** Detailed analytics for each strategy, including total score, cooperation rate, win rate, and more.

 ## Future Development

-- **NxN Strategy Simulations:** We aim to expand the simulation to accommodate NxN strategy interactions, allowing for more complex and dynamic simulations with multiple players interacting simultaneously.
+- **NxN Strategy Simulations:** Expand the simulation to accommodate NxN strategy interactions, allowing for more complex and dynamic simulations with multiple players interacting simultaneously, modelling more accurately what happens in the real world.
-- **Reinforcement Learning Integration:** Plans to integrate machine learning, specifically reinforcement learning, to evolve and optimize strategies based on game outcomes.
+- **Reinforcement Learning Integration:** Interest to integrate reinforcement learning, to evolve and optimize strategies based on game outcomes (need help!).
-- **Enhanced Analytics:** Advanced statistical analysis and visualization tools for deeper insights into strategy performance and dynamics.
-- **Interactive Web Interface:** Development of an interactive web interface for users to experiment with different strategies and view real-time results.

 ## How to Contribute

-We welcome contributions from enthusiasts, researchers, and students!
+Any contributions welcome!
 If you have a strategy or an idea you'd like to test, here's how you can contribute:

 - **Submitting Strategies:**
   - **Current Method:** Send a Pull Request (PR) or open a GitHub issue with your proposed strategy.
-  - **Future Method:** We are working on a system to allow strategies to be imported from a separate folder, making it easier to contribute.
+  - **Future Method:** If any interest is shown, I will move the strategies to a separate, imported folder, making it easier to contribute.
 - **Code Contributions:** Feel free to contribute to the codebase, whether it's improving the simulation engine, adding new features, or fixing bugs.
-- **Documentation:** Help in improving documentation, writing tutorials, or creating educational content is always valuable.
+- **Documentation:** Help in improving documentation, anything really.

 ## How to Get Started

 1. **Clone the Repository:** Start by cloning the repo to your local machine.
 2. **Set Up Your Environment:** Ensure you have Python installed.
 It's recommended to use a virtual environment.
-3. **Install Dependencies:** Install the required Python packages.
+3. **Install Dependencies:** Install the required Python packages (e.g. `python3 -m pip install -r requirements.txt`).
-4. **Run a Simulation:** Follow the instructions in the documentation to run your first simulation.
+4. **Run a Simulation:** Run the notebook.
 5. **Experiment:** Experiment with existing strategies or contribute your own.

-## Contributing Guidelines

-- **Code Style:** Please adhere to the PEP 8 style guide for Python code.
-- **Documentation:** All contributions should be accompanied by appropriate documentation.
-- **Testing:** New code should come with tests to verify its functionality.

 ## Community

 - **Discussion and Support:** Join our community chat on [Discord](https://discord.gg/kyy5ncWsMa) for discussions, support, and sharing ideas.
-- **Stay Updated:** Follow the project's progress, updates, and releases.

 ## License